 - Scalp irritation or breakouts where your hard hat sits

-How to reduce breakage
+How to Reduce Breakage

 Start with friction

+Friction does most of the damage.
+Reducing it is the biggest win.
 Smooth, low-friction materials help hair glide instead of catch and snap.
-Less rubbing = less breakage.
+Less rubbing means less breakage.
 Simple.

 Spread the pressure